rohitpant9/border-data-by-student-/README.md

 # border-data-by-student-

-we are trying to do new things with the data between two countries India is erecting a new non-cut 'steel fence' to plug vulnerable and infiltration-prone patches along its sensitive border with Pakistan.
+We are trying to do new things with the Data

+India is erecting a new non-cut 'steel fence' to plug vulnerable and infiltration-prone patches along its sensitive border with Pakistan.
 They said the single-row fence, with loops of concertina wires on top, is being erected at a 60-km border stretch in near Amritsar in Punjab.
 This fence will cost about Rs 2 crore for a kilometre, official sources said.

 Based on the feedback of these projects, new fence will be erected at more places where either the old one has worn out or there was no fence owing to geographical challenges.
 The sources informed that the Union home ministry has also advanced a technology-based project of deploying